Martin H. Krieger: Life and career

 The visual and aural research was supported by grants from the John Randolph Haynes and Dora Haynes Foundation.
-Much of the photographic material is archived at calisphere.org under “Martin Krieger Collection.”
+Much of the photographic material is archived at calisphere.org under "Martin Krieger Collection."

 Krieger received the USC-Mellon Award for Excellence in Mentoring three times: in 2005, in 2006, and in 2007, for mentoring, respectively, undergraduates, faculty, and graduate students.
 In 2006 he was elected a fellow of the American Physical Society for "his series of books on the historical development of models and the mathematics employed in twentieth-century physics, especially the Ising model and its relatives and the proofs of the stability of matter."
+Martin died on July 10, 2024, at the age of 80.